-3. The geographical origin of applicant is limited to EU Member States or countries associated to Horizon Europe.
-4. Organisations will not be eligible to receive funding until they have acceded to the new Horizon Europe legal framework and are eligible to receive EIT-funding as grant recipients.
-Individuals cannot apply for funding under this call.
+3. The geographical origin of applicant is limited to EU Member States or countries associated Horizon Europe.
+4. Organisations will not be eligible to receive funding until they have acceded to the Horizon Europe legal framework and are eligible to receive EIT-funding as grant rec Individuals cannot apply for funding under this call.
 5. Training module must be need- and data-driven, evidence-based and relevant to target audiences.
 Demonstration of robust educational design is expected through instructional design best practices and evaluation / outcome measurement framework defined from the outset.
 6. Consortia should ensure the relevant GDPR requirements are covered to allow for such.
-7. Target audiences must be precisely defined 8.Proposals must commit to multi-annual delivery of the implemented training programme for up to 3 years 9.
-Training module will be hosted and delivered on the EIT Health Academy Platform Participants registration will be done on the EIT Health Academy Platform.
+7. Target audiences must be precisely defined 8.Proposals must commit to multi-annual delivery of the implemented training programme for up to 3 years 9.Training module will be hosted and delivered on the EIT Health Academy Platform Standardised data Participants registration will be done on the EIT Health Academy Platform.
 Access to participants' data will be shared (registration, evaluation, outcomes measures).
-Intellectual Property is owned by the consortium Outcome measurement framework must be defined to ensure the training has measurable outcomes.
+Intellectual Property Intellectual Property is owned by the consortium Mandatory Evaluation of activity Outcome measurement framework must be defined to ensure the training has measurable outcomes.
 Outcome measurement data will be collected on the EIT Health Academy Platform and shared with the consortium.
-EIT Health Certificates of Completion must be issued to eligible participants via the EIT Health Academy Platform.
-Revenue sharing model: 30% to consortium / 70% to EIT Health ecosystem EITHE08.1: Participants in (non-degree) education and training (including EIT RIS)
+EIT Health Certificate of completion EIT Health Certificates of Completion must be issued to eligible participants via the EIT Health Academy Platform.
+Financial return to EIT Health Revenue sharing model: 30% to consortium / 70% to EIT Health ecosystem KPIs (Mandatory) EITHE08.1: Participants in (non-degree) education and training (including EIT RIS)